-Membership dues are due by October 15, 2020.
+The original due date for fees was extended due to Hurricane Sally.
+Fees not paid by October 30th will assess a $5.00 late fee and the members placed on probation per Article V, Section 3 of the by-laws.
 Dues are $25.00.
 T-shirts are included in your dues.
 T-shirts may not be ordered until dues are collected.
 See Ms. Reffitt or Ms. Dempsey with cash or check (checks should be made payable to GSHS).

 Remember to keep accurate logs/records of your service hours.
 At least 25 hours will be due by the end of each semester.
 Completed forms will be turned in to Ms. Reffitt or Ms. Dempsey (please do not provide contact information; a signature is required).

 Before submitting your hours for consideration, please consider the following questions:

 - Did this activity benefit more than one or two people?

 - If you served only one person, was an elderly or disabled adult or child helped for no monetary gain?